Skip to main content

 nameYesThe name of the template.

 textNoPlain text version of the message.
-If not provided, HTML will be used to generate it.
+If omitted, HTML will be used to generate it.
+Pass an empty string to disable automatic text generation.

 aliasNoAn alias for the template.
 Can be used instead of the ID to reference the template.